The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Constraining mass-loss rates from spectral line observations

 We now pretend that this is an observed spectrum of the planet and aim to fit for the mass-loss rate and temperature.
 We fix all other parameters (see Fig. \ref{fig:sunbather_chart} for the parameters that are needed) at the values that we used to create the mock spectrum, thus effectively assuming we know them precisely.
-For $R_p$, $M_p$, $a$, and $R_*$, this is a reasonable assumption as for real planets they are usually known well enough to not dominate the uncertainties of the analysis.
-However, the stellar SED and the planet atmospheric composition are typically not known accurately for real planets, but they do significantly influence the results of the analysis.
-One may thus wish to also explore different SEDs and compositions, in addition to $T_0$ and $\dot{M}$ (we will explore this in more detail in Sect. \ref{sec:constraints_z0}).
+For $R_p$, $a$, and $R_*$, this is a reasonable assumption as for real planets they are usually known well enough to not dominate the uncertainties of the analysis.
+The value of $M_p$ typically has larger uncertainties.
+To get a sense for when the uncertainty in $M_p$ may become significant, we ran an identical model as that used to generate the mock spectrum, but increased the planet mass by 30\%.
+The resulting helium spectrum was within $1 \sigma$ of the original spectrum.
+When increasing the planet mass by 60\%, the difference became more significant at $\sim 3 \sigma$.
+The final two ``parameters'' that we fix at the real values are the stellar spectral energy distribution (SED) and the planet atmospheric composition, which are typically not known accurately for real planets, but may also significantly influence the results of the analysis.
+One may thus wish to also explore different SEDs and compositions, in addition to $T_0$ and $\dot{M}$ (we explore this in more detail in Sect. \ref{sec:constraints_z0} for the atmospheric composition).

 We run a grid of models, with temperatures ranging from 4000 to 7000~K in steps of 100~K, and mass-loss rates ranging from 10$^{10.5}$ to 10$^{11.5}$~g~s$^{-1}$ in steps of 0.05~dex (totaling 651 models).
 Each model calculation consists of first calling the \texttt{construct\_parker.py} routine to calculate the isothermal Parker wind density and velocity profiles (Sect. \ref{sec:construct}), then calling the \texttt{convergeT\_parker.py} routine to calculate the nonisothermal temperature profile (Sect. \ref{sec:convergeT}), and finally using the \texttt{RT.py} module to calculate the metastable helium spectrum (Sect. \ref{sec:RT}).